- Why Most Travelers Visit Verona

-Our Verona pizza research led us to Berberè, the Verona outpost of the well-regarded pizza operation started by two Calabrian brothers in Bologna back in 2010.
+Our Verona pizza research led us to Berberè, the Verona outpost of a well-regarded pizza operation started by two Calabrian brothers in Bologna back in 2010.
 We were attracted to the restaurant’s modern website and tempting menu filled with artisanal pizzas and craft beer.

 Berberè prides itself in using organic ingredients and traditional pizza techniques.
 However, our expectations dipped when we approached the pizzeria situated just off touristic Piazza delle Erbe.
 Talk about an inauspicious location for good food, or so we thought.

 Despite our initial trepidations, we’re pleased to report that both of our pizzas were excellent.
 We adored our pie with Cetara anchovies, Salina capers, marinated red onion and fiordilatte mozzarella for its strong flavors and satisfying mouth bite.
 We equally enjoyed our pie topped with Prosciutto crudo from Norica, burrata, fiodilatte mozzarella and orange-infused oil.

 In case you’re wondering, our beers were good too.